Hva kan jeg bli?

 “I have benefited from what I learned at BI about change management.
 When people fear and avoid change, it is helpful to have an understanding of how employees think about it.
 Sometimes the frustration can go beyond us, who only deliver the systems.

 Maren also participates in demos for potential new customers.
-Knowledge of change management is useful in both sales and development as most people may be skeptical of changes, especially new IT systems and new training programs.
+Knowledge of change management is useful in both sales and development as most people may be sceptical of changes, especially new IT systems and new training programs.

 “Sometimes there is nothing wrong with the systems themselves, but there is resistance because some people do not want change.
 There may be reactions to the alterations in their workday or routines.”